etrusco74/darkroomlocator-server/README.md

 You can find the architecture at this [url] (http://www.pensando.it/wp/2014/06/tech/anatomia-di-una-node-js-webapp-realizzata-con-mongodb-node-js-e-backbone-js)

-This post is in italian
+This post and the document is in italian

 ##  Tech Spec